lkloh/lkloh.github.io/_posts/2017-06-30-the-most-useful-resource-for-technical-interview-prep.markdown

 would work just as well,
 but for me, strong and silent gets boring really quick.

-While most of the people I was paired with were job seekers like myself, one of my interview partners turned out to be a hiring manager from Amazon.
+While most of the people I was paired with were _obviously_ looking for a job as well, one of my interview partners turned out to be a hiring manager from Amazon.
 He told me he had used Pramp to prepare for interviews, and liked it so much he wanted to use it to search for candidates.